pashazzz/citation-cards/README.md

             - try to get simplify the adding of new citation (field in the bottom of screen; after click on 'Save' redirect to "create screen")
     - Yet one toolbar with:
         - 'Only favourites' button
-        - font size selector; find out how to use tooltips
-        - search
     - List of all citations, sorted be recently modified
-        - on the top display one of favourites
         - by click on item copy the whole meaning data for share it by paste anywhere; display faded message "Copied in clipboard!"
         - do not delete citations immediately - archive it
 - Tags